peer-open-source/xara-docs/source/user/manual/analysis/algorithm/Newton.rst

 Newton
 ^^^^^^

-This method is used to define a Newton-Raphson algorithm to solve the nonlinear residual equation.
 The Newton-Raphson method is the most widely used and most robust method for solving nonlinear algebraic equations.
-The command is of the following form:

 .. tabs::
    .. tab:: Python

       .. py:method:: Model.algorithm("Newton" [, initial=False, initialThenCurrent=False])
          :no-index:

+         Configure a Newton-Raphson algorithm to solve the current residual equation.

          :param initial: optional flag to indicate to use initial stiffness
          :param initialThenCurrent: optional flag to indicate to use initial stiffness on first step and then current on subsequent steps